Would you like to be a better public speaker?

 ‘What if they ask me a question I can’t answer?’

-Instead of investing so much time, energy and focus worrying about all of the things that you don’t like about yourself as a presenter or public speaker, focus on what works.
+Instead of investing so much energy and focus worrying about all of the things that you don’t like about yourself as a speaker, focus on what works.

 Once you know your strengths invest more of your time in harnessing and exploiting them to work for you rather than focusing on your weaknesses.